Frequently Asked Questions

 Q: How can I obtain a quote?

-A: Get in touch and Town & Country Tree Services will arrange a free, no obligation site inspection so that we can assess work required.
+A: Get in touch with Town & Country Tree Services.
+We will arrange a free, no-obligation site inspection, so that we can assess the work required.

 Q: What is a Tree Preservation Order?

-A: A Tree Preservation Order (TPO) is an order made by a local planning authority in England to protect specific trees, groups of trees or woodlands in the interests of amenity.
+A: A Tree Preservation Order (TPO) is made by a local planning authority in England.
+It protects specific trees, groups of trees or woodlands in the interests of amenity.
 An Order prohibits the:

 - cutting down